Twist333d/claude-unlimited-frontend/small-ui-fixes.md

   - API -> cog
   - USD -> currency-dollar
   - Tokens -> pencil-square
-- remove blue blackground for the code block - DONE.
+- Use responsive font sizes for headers on mobile
+- the image in the header is искажено when displayed on mobile
+- message input, if it receives React code it tries to render it (it shouldn't it).
+How to reproduce:
+-> copy and paste the source code for header component -> I see rendered header - ahahah.
+How to fix?
+Let's think first.
 - align the three dots animation with the messages container with padding. .
-- Move the send button up
 - Hide the sidebar completely (make it hidden) unless it's open on mobile
-- Use responsive font sizes for headers on mobile
-- the image is искажено when displayed on mobile

 - the text input on mobile is below the URL bar on Safari.
 Can I make it always sticky at the bottom area?
 How would this impact the desktop?